FortyIX/Spaceship-Raider-Code/README.md

 # Spaceship-Radier-Code
 A 2D educational game, was my A-level computer science project.
-It consists of a main game where student can play to pracice their maths skills, a web-based application which teacher can manage questions in game and an Android app that teachers can check the login status of students.
+It consists of a main game where student can play to pracice their maths skills, a web-based application which teacher can manage questions in game and an Android app (code lost) that teachers can check the login status of students.

 # Strucutre
 - Main Game code : The code of the main game implementation (in C sharp)
 - PHP File for Connection of database to Android app : The php file that connects database to the android app
 - PHP File for Connection of database to the game: The php file that connects database to the game
-- Question_management_System : the web-based question management system
+- Question_management_System : the code for the web-based question management system

 # Screenshot under Development